 Corneal Procedures Available in Pennsylvania

 Here at Eye Care Specialists, we take pride in offering the best corneal procedures available.
-Our very own Dr. Ahmed is one of very few doctors in the state of Pennsylvania to perform these corneal procedures.
-Dr. Ahmed specializes in different types of corneal transplant.
 These procedures include:

 - DALK.
 Deep anterior lamellar keratoplasty (DALK) is a newer type of corneal transplant.
 During this procedure, the anterior (outer) portion of the cornea is replaced with donor tissue, leaving the inner layers (the endothelium) alone.
 Because the inner layer is retained, there is less risk of rejection.